JeffrinMathew/Projects/README.md

 Functionality:

-The project offers the following functionality:
+- Detection of faces in images and videos

-Detection of faces in images and videos
+- Recognition of faces by comparing them to a database of known faces

-Recognition of faces by comparing them to a database of known faces Creation of a database of known faces
+- Creation of a database of known faces

-Real-time face detection and recognition from a video stream
+- Real-time face detection and recognition from a video stream